 Unsure what type of speed bump is on your regular bike route?
 Or interested in testing a bump?
 Locate both types of speed bumps on the map below.
 Corridors with bike-friendly bumps are highlighted in green while corridors with emergency vehicle bumps are shown in dark grey.
 (Please note this is not an exhaustive list of speed bump corridors.)

-In-person observations will supplement the survey results to better understand how and whether people are using the channels.
-Other factors like the presence of on-coming or overtaking vehicles, tandem riding, and different types of bikes will also be assessed through observations.
-Observations will be conducted both during the day and after dark.
+PBOT staff expect bike-friendly bumps to improve while still slowing vehicles.
+To see how Portlanders feel about and use the bike bumps, we conducted a survey of people who have encountered bike-friendly bumps.
+In-person observations also supplemented the survey results to better understand how and whether people are using the channels.
+Other factors like the presence of on-coming or overtaking vehicles, tandem riding, and different types of bikes were also be assessed through observations.

-For more information, or to get involved, reach out to PBOT Bicycle Coordinator Roger Geller.
+For more information, reach out to PBOT Bicycle Coordinator Roger Geller.